wizcamp/wizcamp-realms-demo/session-guides/SESSION-02-instruction.md

 5. **Style components dynamically** using template literals and variant-based class names
 6. **Implement interactivity** by passing functions as props to handle events like clicks
 7. **Use default parameters** to provide fallback values for props
-8. **Leverage VS Code extensions and snippets** to accelerate component development
+8. **Leverage VS Code built-in features** to accelerate component development
 9. **Inspect component structure and props** using React DevTools for debugging
 10. **Compose components together** to build scalable, maintainable UIs
 11. **Follow a professional development workflow** including incremental testing and Hot Module Replacement